Town Hill, Wrexham: No. 7

-No. 7 is a Grade II* listed building located on the south side of Town Hill.
+' is a Grade II* listed building located on the south side of Town Hill.
 It is part of a continuous set of buildings, with the burgages stretching towards College Street at their rear.
-The building was likely built as a house, but later was converted for commercial use.
-It is of the late medieval era, with its rear wing forming the oldest part as it was a cruck-framed open hall.
+The building was likely built as a house, but was later converted for commercial use.
+It is of the late medieval era, with its rear wing forming the oldest part, as it was a cruck-framed open hall.
 The building originally also included No. 5, but the two were subdivided in c.
 1800.
 A cross-wing forms its street front, which was likely added (or as part of a remodelling) in the early 16th century, and now contains a 20th-century shop front.
 Its exterior is timber-framed, and it has a slate roof.
-In the 1990s the building underwent a restoration which revealed some of its internal panelling was marked with the date 1681, and remains of a possible priest hole.
+In the 1990s, the building underwent a restoration which revealed that some of its internal panelling was marked with the date 1681, and remains of a possible priest hole.
 It is one of only two Grade II* buildings in the city centre.

 Dodman's

-Dodman's (No. 9) is a Grade II listed building located on th south side of Town Hill.
+Dodman's is a Grade II listed building located on the south side of Town Hill.
 It is part of a continuous set of buildings, with the plot stretching towards College Street at their rear.
-The building was likely built as a house, but later was converted for commercial use, while it housed workshops in its rear wing.
-It is likely of either the late 16th or early 17th centuries, and is two-storeys.
+The building was likely built as a house but was later converted for commercial use, with workshops in its rear wing.
+It is likely from the late 16th or early 17th centuries and is two-storeys.
 It was refronted in the early 19th century, while its shop front was inserted in the late 19th century and since been renewed, and has a central doorway.
-Its exterior is a render over brick, while its rear is timber-framed, and has slate roofs.
-In the 1990s it underwent renovation, exposing much of the original timber work of the building.
+Its exterior is a render over brick, while its rear is timber-framed and has slate roofs.
+In the 1990s, it underwent renovation, exposing much of the original timber work of the building.
 It notably housed the Dodman's shoe shop.